B.Sc. in Mathematics, 2012.

 I am interested in how language learning works.
 Specifically, the way in which we pick up on regularities that are present in language fascinates me.
 One type of regularity that I have investigated in the past are grammatical alternations (e.g. ‘he broke the vase’ vs ‘the vase broke’).
 How do people learn which structure to use when?
 And, given that for proficient adult language users structure choices in alternations like these are governed by multiple constraints, how do we learn about these constraints when there are more than one?
 I am especially interested in language production: we don’t just learn to process the language (and its regularities) that we hear from other speakers, we end up producing structures according to those regularities ourselves.

-The question that I am planning to investigate during my PhD here at UW Madison with Maryellen MacDonald is how language learning might differentially affect language production and comprehension.
+The question that I am investigating during my PhD here at UW Madison with Maryellen MacDonald is how language production and comprehension might differentially affect language learning.
 We hypothesize that due to the winner take all nature of production, learning about a given regularity will be different than in situations where people mostly comprehend but are not pushed to produce language.
 Initially, we will investigate this behaviorally, but eventually I hope to further our understanding of the mechanisms that are involved in language learning by computationally modeling both comprehension and production tasks.

 Past Research Projects